fieldsoftheworld/ftw-baselines/README.md

   ftw inference download --win_a S2B_MSIL2A_20210617T100559_R022_T33UUP_20210624T063729 --win_b S2B_MSIL2A_20210925T101019_R022_T33UUP_20210926T121923 --out inference_imagery/austria_example.tif --bbox 13.0,48.0,13.3,48.3
   ```

   If you are looking to download data from the FTW Baseline Dataset, you would use `ftw data download`.
-You can see an example of this lower on this README at [Dataset setup](#dataset-setup).
+You can see an example of this lower on this README in the [FTW Baseline Dataset](#ftw-baseline-dataset) section.

 ### 3. Run inference (using `ftw inference run`)